What’s in this article

 For married couples, the income requirement is at least RM 10,000 of offshore monthly income or have a fixed deposit account of RM 150,000.
 After 1 year, similar to single applicants, individuals must maintain a minimum fixed deposit of RM 60,000.

-Alternatives to MM2H Programme in Malaysia
+Alternatives to the MM2H Programme in Malaysia

 For foreigners who are not eligible for the MM2H programme, there are certain alternatives that you can explore.